StatCan/cae-eac/docs/en/ContactUs.md

-## DAS Portal
+## Data Analyitics Services (DAS) Portal
-Please use the DAS portal Help button to submit a request for assitance .
+Please use the Data Analyitics Services (DAS) portal Help button to submit a request for assitance .
     ![Help](images/Help.png)